Voices Of

 Crafters:

-These wonderful crafters are gathering beautiful materials for you as part of the physical welcome package
+These wonderful crafters are gathering beautiful materials for you as part of the physical welcome package.

 Rita O'Loughlin

-The Goddess/Saint Brigid & Making your own Brat Bhride
+The Goddess/Saint Brigid & Making Your Own Brat Bhríde

-Rita O Loughlin from Portarlington has always been passionate about art, heritage and communities.
-Her love for Brigid and her cloak (Brat) and her firm belief in the magical healing power Brigid represents, were borne out over many years of upcycling and embroidering preloved scarves to gift to family and friends as Brat Bhrides.
+Rita O’Loughlin from Portarlington has always been passionate about art, heritage and communities.
+Her love for Brigid and her cloak (Brat) and her firm belief in the magical healing power Brigid represents, were borne out over many years of upcycling and embroidering preloved scarves to gift to family and friends as Brat Bhrídes.

 Rita has brought this award-winning initiative @mybratbhride to many festivals, schools and community centres the width and breadth of Ireland.